sketchfab/phpbb-plugin/README.md

 Warning
 -------

-Some files of the following installation might be overwritten if you update your version of vBulletin.
+Some files of the following installation might be overwritten if you update your version of phpBB.
 Be sure to copy the files back after updating.

 Installation
 ------------